List of assault rifles

-An assault rifle is a rifle that uses an intermediate cartridge, a detachable magazine, and can switch between semi-automatic/fully automatic fire.
-Assault rifles are currently the standard service rifles in most modern armies.
-Some rifles listed below such as the AR15 also come in semi-auto models which would not belong under the term "Assault Rifle".
+Assault rifles are full-length, select fire rifles that are chambered for an intermediate-power rifle cartridge that use a detachable magazine.
+Assault rifles are currently the standard service rifles in most modern militaries.
+Some rifles listed below, such as the AR-15, also come in semi-automatic models that would not belong under the term "assault rifle".

 Definition

 By strict definition, a firearm must have the following characteristics to be considered an assault rifle: